SDytewski/liri-node-app-/README.md

 *The date format uses the Moment package.

-#  The third API uses OMDB information for a movie and displays information.
+#  The third command uses the OMDB API.
+The user picks a movie and it displays information.
+The axios package was also used with this API to fetch HTML information.

   * Title of the movie.
    * Year the movie came out.